marce-romero/ek-site/README.md

 The contact email is currently set to `support@empowerkit.com` in `/docs/contact-us/index.html`.
 To change it:

-1. Open `docs/contact-us/index.html`
-2. Search for `support@empowerkit.com`
-3. Replace with new email
-4. Commit and push

-## 🚀 Deployment

-The site is automatically deployed to GitHub Pages when you push to the `main` branch.

-### First-time Setup

-1. Go to your GitHub repository settings
-2. Navigate to "Pages" section
-3. Set source to: **Deploy from a branch**
-4. Select branch: **main**
-5. Select folder: **/docs**
-6. Click "Save"

-The site will be live at `https://marce-romero.github.io/ek-site/` within a few minutes.

 ## 📧 Contact

 For support and inquiries: support@empowerkit.com

-## ⚠️ Important Note

-**Empowerkit will be officially discontinued.
-The final shutdown of all products and services is scheduled for January 15th, 2026.**

 ## 📜 License